History Museums in Tokyo

 12. Tokyo Waterworks Historical Museum

-The Tokyo Metropolitan Waterworks Bureau's Tokyo Waterworks Historical Museum explores unique tales of the city's water delivery system.
-Ieyasu Tokugawa established the Edo shogunate in the early seventeenth century, which is when Tokyo Waterworks was first established (present-day Tokyo).
-The water supply system in the Edo Period was known as "Josui" (clean water), and people took water from the well for drinking and daily usage.
-The water was routed through conduits built of stone or wood.
+The Tokyo Waterworks Historical Museum, operated by the Tokyo Metropolitan Waterworks Bureau, explores the fascinating history of the city’s water supply system.
+Tokyo’s waterworks date back to the early seventeenth century when Ieyasu Tokugawa established the Edo shogunate.
+During the Edo Period, the water supply system, known as “Josui” (clean water), provided water drawn from wells for drinking and daily use.
+This water was transported through conduits made of stone or wood.

 A: 2-7-1 Hongo, Bunkyo-ku, Tokyo